- Transcripts must be sent to NAFCAS from all graduate US and Canadian institutions you listed in the Colleges Attended section of your application.

 Sending Transcripts Electronically

 NAFCAS accepts electronic transcripts from Credentials Solutions and Parchment only.
 If your school does not offer either of these services, your transcript must be sent by mail.
-Please note that use of these services does not expedite the processing of transcripts.
+We cannot accept transcripts sent via email.

 If your school requires that you use a service other than Credential Solutions or Parchment, you should ask that service to mail the transcripts instead of sending them electronically.
 Since you cannot include the Transcript Request Form, you should include your full NAFCAS ID # when entering the NAFCAS mailing address.

 Click here to see if your school offers the Credentials Solutions service.
 If your school is not listed, your transcript must be sent by mail.
 If your school is listed, click here and follow the instructions to proceed.
+If prompted to enter an email address for sending your transcript, use email@example.com.
 Once your transcript is requested, it takes 7-10 business days for it to post to your application.
 If your transcript is not posted after this timeframe, contact Credential Solutions directly to confirm the order was completed, then contact customer service.

 Click here to see if your school offers the Parchment service.
 If your school is not listed, your transcript must be sent by mail.
 If your school is listed, click here and follow the instructions to proceed.
+If prompted to enter an email address for sending your transcript, use firstname.lastname@example.org.
 Once your transcript is requested, it takes 7-10 business days for it to post to your application.
 If your transcript is not posted after this timeframe, contact Parchment directly to confirm the order was completed, then contact customer service.

 The following scenarios can cause delayed application posting/processing and should be avoided whenever possible: